 If the result in the granted column is f (false), then a transaction in another session is holding the lock.
 The blocking_pid column shows the process ID of the session that's holding the lock.
 In this example, PID 19813 is holding the lock.

 To release a lock, wait for the transaction that's holding the lock to finish.
 You can also manually terminate the session by running the following command:

 Terminating a PID rolls back all running transactions and releases all locks in the session.
 The locks are then claimed by the other transactions that are waiting to acquire the lock.

-Note: When PG_TERMINATE_BACKEND(PID) returns "1", it typically indicates a successful termination request to the PID.
-However, this doesn't guarantee that the PID actually got terminated.
-In some cases, the PID cannot be determined depending on its internal status.
+Note: The value "1" returned by PG_TERMINATE_BACKEND(PID) typically indicates a successful termination request to the PID.
+However, this doesn't guarantee that the PID actually was terminated.
+In some cases, the PID can't be determined depending on its internal status.
 Therefore, it's a best practice to also check STV_SESSIONS (and other relevant system tables) to confirm whether the PID was actually terminated.

 If PG_TERMINATE_BACKEND(PID) doesn't successfully terminate the session, then reboot the cluster to terminate the process.
 The reboot can be performed by a cluster reboot through the Amazon Redshift console or through a database reboot using REBOOT_CLUSTER.